trimino/Todo-App/README.md

 ## About

 This repository is to aide new developers in strucuring there code.
-In this article or repository beginners will leran how an organized codebase is easy to maintain, is robust, is optimized, is easily testable and is a form of self-documenting.
-There are many different architectures but the repo is to learn the difference between **MVP**, **MVI**, and **MVVM**.
+In this article or repository beginners will learn how an organized codebase is easy to maintain, is robust, is optimized, is easily testable and is a form of self-documenting.
+There are many different architectures but this repo is to learn the difference between **MVP**, **MVI**, and **MVVM**.
 Please comment in <i>Issues</i> for any issues or concepts wrong in this tutorial.

 <br/>
 <br/>